 4 Signs Your Website Needs a Redesign

-Back when the Internet was introduced and web pages were nothing more than just a receptacle for basic information, design was not much of a concern.
+Back when the Internet was introduced and web pages were nothing more than just a receptacle for basic information, the design was not much of a concern.
 In fact, having a website was already revolutionary.
 Today though, those bare-boned websites will never compete with thousands of aesthetically pleasing and easily navigable websites.

 Most people spend a chunk of their day going from one website to another.
 In terms of judging which websites are worth their time or not, it usually depends on three key factors: